 Hop aboard Bateaux London’s glass-sided boat and enjoy a sedate meal as you pass London icons along the Thames.
 Opt for lunch, dinner or afternoon tea cruises – each accompanied by live entertainment, including live jazz on Sunday lunchtimes.

 Admire Big Ben, the Coca-Cola London Eye, Tower Bridge… just some of the London landmarks on view during one of City Cruises’ dining excursions.
 The sightseeing specialist offers afternoon tea, lunch, sundowner and dinner cruises, including its London Showboat evening cruise featuring West End hits from a live performer.

 Get a table at one of these London restaurants to watch the vibrant mix of passers-by as you enjoy your meal.

 Serpentine Bar & Kitchen

-Tuck into breakfast, brunch and lunch specials year-round at this trendy cafe and restaurant at Brockwell Lido.
-It’s the perfect spot to catch a few rays and watch the world go by in the Art Deco surrounds.
+Tuck into breakfast, brunch and lunch specials year-round at trendy The Lido Cafe at Brockwell Lido.
+It’s the perfect spot to catch a few rays and watch the world go by in the art deco surrounds.
 The lido truly comes alive in the summer months, when the restaurant also opens for dinner.